rpdelaney/diff-patch-docs/README.md

 #### Making the request

 Now that you have your patch, you can attach `cli_diff.patch` to the ticket requesting the change.
-Do not copy the contents of the file into the ticket description.
+Do not copy the patch into the ticket description.

 ### As the maintainer